$250 PROPERTY TAX DEDUCTION FOR VETERANS OR SURVIVING SPOUSES

 N.J.S.A.
 54:4-8.10 et seq.

-To qualify, you must be an honorably discharged US Armed Forces war veteran or the unmarried surviving spouse of such a war veteran or the unmarried surviving spouse of a serviceperson who served in time of war and died while on active duty.
+To qualify, you must be an honorably discharged US Armed Forces war veteran or the unmarried surviving spouse of such a veteran or the unmarried surviving spouse of a serviceperson who died while on active duty.
 You must be a property owner and a legal resident of New Jersey and, where applicable, prove that the deceased veteran or serviceperson was a legal resident of New Jersey.
 Claim Form V.S.S must be filed with your municipal tax assessor or collector.

 FULL PROPERTY TAX EXEMPTION FOR 100% DISABLED VETERANS OR SURVIVING SPOUSES